Nathan Rees: Transport

 Successive Labor administrations had been criticised for inadequate spending on public transport.
-Financially restrained from large-scale projects due to the global financial crisis, Rees and his Transport Minister David Campbell determined that massive expansion of the bus network would improve transport options more quickly than large heavy rail expansions.
+Financially restrained from large-scale projects due to the 2008 financial crisis, Rees and his Transport Minister David Campbell determined that massive expansion of the bus network would improve transport options more quickly than large heavy rail expansions.
 Accordingly, 450 new buses were ordered.

 Rees also opened the Epping to Chatswood rail line, the first piece of significant rail infrastructure in a decade, and projected usage was quickly outstripped.

 In November 2009, Rees announced approval for Stage 2 of the South West Rail Link, a $1.3 billion project to improve public rail services to south western Sydney.

 Rees and Campbell enjoyed a close working relationship, and on their watch train service reliability rose to a ten-year high of 95% on-time running.
 They also announced the restoration of ferry services from the city to Parramatta to ease rail and road congestion.
 To ease congestion in city centres, free shuttle buses were also introduced into Sydney city and Wollongong.
 To encourage public transport use on weekends, the Rees Government introduced $2.50 Family Fun Day fares for Sundays, with discount entry to museums and other tourist locations.
 Rees and Campbell also delivered a simplified fare structure for the rail network and 300 new buses.